 Certifications and Degrees

-In this position, it pays to have Contract Negotiation in your toolkit; employees who claim proficiency enjoy a higher median salary of $230K per year.
-One of the more prevalent skills at Samsung is Microsoft Excel, with roughly an eighth considering it a key competency.
-Some other standard skills here are Project Management, Data Analysis, and Strategic Planning.
+In this position, it pays to have Contract Negotiation in your toolkit; employees who claim proficiency enjoy a higher median salary of approximately $230K annually.
+Microsoft Excel is regularly seen around here; nearly one in eight of those surveyed report it as a core competency.
+Other skills in demand are Project Management, Java, and Data Analysis.

 Benefits and Perks